Alameda Creek: Conservation

 In January, 2011, the San Francisco Public Utilities Commission won approvals to construct a replacement dam just downstream from the existing earthen Calaveras Dam, which has been maintained at 40% of capacity because of seismic concerns.
 However, construction of a fish ladder to provide steelhead (Oncorhynchus mykiss) access to the waters above the dam were deemed not feasible because at 290 ft, it would be the tallest fish ladder in the country, and would cost $40 million.
 Steelhead have not had access to spawning streams above Calaveras Dam since it was built in 1925.
 However, environmentalists won concessions from the SFPUC to assure adequate water releases from the new dam to improve summer flows as well as a smaller fish ladder around a diversion dam blocking access to upper Alameda Creek, which is regarded as prime trout habitat.
 The San Francisco Public Utilities Commission removed two disused dams in the Niles Canyon reach of Alameda Creek to improve fish passage following assessing impacts in an Environmental Impact Report under CEQA.

 Downstream of San Francisco's dams, the Alameda Creek Alliance has helped to initiate the removal of 11 barriers to fish passage since 2001.
+In 2019, Alameda County Water District (ACWD) completed a fish ladder at an inflatable rubber dam one mile upstream of the BART weir in the flood control channel.
+This left one remaining barrier to spawning runs of steelhead trout and Chinook salmon into the watershed at the BART weir and a second inflatable rubber dam.
+In April 2022, the AWCD and Alameda County Flood Control District finished construction of the Alameda Creek Flood Control Drop Structure Fish Ladder, enabling salmonids to surmount the 12-foot cement drop structure at the BART weir and eliminating the final barrier to their in-migration into the watershed after half a century.

 Alameda Creek Regional Trail

 The Alameda Creek Regional Trail runs along Alameda Creek for 12 mi.
 The trail starts in the Niles neighborhood of Fremont and continues westward to the San Francisco Bay through the cities of Union City and Newark.
 The trail consists of two parallel paths, one on each side of Alameda Creek.
 The path on the south side of the creek is paved, and can be used by pedestrians and bicyclists.
 The path on the north side of the creek is unpaved, and can be used by pedestrians, bicyclists, and equestrians.
 The trail provides direct access to Coyote Hills Regional Park and Quarry Lakes Regional Recreation Area.
+A connection to the Bay Area Ridge Trail is planned.